-Soft-Landing or Inflation Scares
+Soft-Landing and Inflation Scares

-Joint with Jim BULLARD (Purdue University)Isabelle SALLE (University of Ottawa and University of Amsterdam) andGauthier VERMANDEL (École Polytechnique and Paris-Dauphine University).Work in progressWe discuss the timing and strength of the Fed's reaction to the recent inflation surge within an estimated micro-founded macroeconomic model with heterogeneous expectations.
+Joint with Jim Bullard(Purdue University)Isabelle Salle (University of Ottawa and University of Amsterdam) andGauthier Vermandel (École Polytechnique and Paris-Dauphine University).R&RWe discuss the timing and strength of the Fed's reaction to the recent inflation surge within an estimated micro-founded macroeconomic model with heterogeneous expectations.
 Our model encompasses a time-varying cross-sectional distribution of subjective inflation forecasts that can persistently drift away from the central bank target.
 We obtain a closed-form solution that we estimate using Bayesian techniques on both US macroeconomic time series and forecast data from the Survey of Professional Forecasters.
 Counterfactual simulations suggest that the timing - rather than the strength - of the policy reaction to this inflation surge is critical for anchoring inflation expectations and preventing the entrenchment of above-target inflation.
 We show that the Fed fell behind the curve in 2021 since an earlier tightening could have reduced the inflation peak without triggering a recession.
 However, further delays would have unanchored inflation expectations, strengthened the inflation surge, and entailed larger output losses.

 Unemployment Risk and Discretionary Fiscal Spending